praveenscience/Synergia-HackFest-2023/README.md

-# Synergia-HackFest-2023
+# Synergia HackFest 2023

-This is for Synergia HackFest 2023.
+Synergia HackFest 2023: Opening Ceremony & How to contribute to Open Source by Praveen Kumar